samanwayadas-creator/Connect4Javascriptgame/Readme.txt

 # Javascript connect 4 game.

+This projects demonstrates the ability of Javascript along with Jquery Library to create amazing browser games

 To run it download all the code containing files and save it in a folder.
 Run the browser code, or the HTML file.